KristianLyng/varnishfoo/chapter-1.rst

 many companies and individuals involved to list them all in a book, so I will leave that to the official Varnish Cache project.

-Today, Varnish is used by too many sites to mention.
-From CDNs (plural), to tiny blogs and everything in-between.
+Today, Varnish is used by CDNs and news papers, APIs and blogs.

 More than just cache
 --------------------

-Varnish caches content, but can do so much more.
+Varnish caches content, but can do much more.
 In 2008, it was used to rewrite URLs, normalize HTTP headers and similar things.
 Today, it is used to implement paywalls (whether you like them or not), API metering, load balancing, CDNs, and more.

 Varnish has a powerful configuration language, the Varnish Configuration Language (VCL).
-This isn't parsed the traditional way a configuration file is, but is translated to C code, compiled and linked into the running Varnish.
+VCL isn't parsed the traditional way a configuration file is, but is translated to C code, compiled and linked into the running Varnish.
 From the beginning, it was possible to bypass the entire translation process and provide C code directly, which was never